The Binding of Isaac: Rebirth: Repentance

 Isaac throws himself into his toy chest from Ending 12 to hide from both his mother and himself, believing he is the reason his parents fought.
 The chest locks, preventing Isaac from leaving.
 Isaac slowly suffocates to death, with the events of the game being his final delusions.
-His mother realizes Isaac has gone missing, and puts up missing posters around the neighborhood in an attempt to find him, but no word comes.
-After an indeterminate amount of time, she opens the locked chest Isaac was in.
-Seeing that her son is dead, she cries over his body, mourning him.
+His mother puts up missing posters around the neighborhood in an attempt to find him, to no avail.
+After an indeterminate amount of time, she opens the locked chest Isaac was in, and mourns Isaac's death.

 In-game, upon venturing back from the depths of the basement to the surface, Isaac finds himself in a memory of his house.
 He sleeps in his mother's bed, and is awoken by a nightmare.
 Isaac enters the living room, where he fights Dogma, an embodiment of the Christian broadcasts watched by his mother.
 After defeating Dogma, Isaac fights the Four Horsemen of the Apocalypse, followed by The Beast (who is wearing his mother's dress), the true final boss of the game.

-Isaac then finally ascends up to the sky, and his life flashes back before him once more, before he sees nothing.
-In a final hallucination, Isaac's dad interjects, asking if Isaac really wants the story to end like this, and changes it to have a happy ending, with the opening narration changed to "Isaac and his parents lived in a small house, on the top of a hill...".
-Isaac finally passes as the scene fades to black.
+Isaac finally ascends up to the sky, and his life flashes back before him once more, before he sees nothing.
+In a final hallucination, Isaac's father interjects, questioning if Isaac really wants the story to end like this and suggests a happier ending.
+Isaac agrees, and his father changes the opening narration to "Isaac and his parents lived in a small house, on the top of a hill...".
+Isaac passes away as the scene fades to black.